-The University of Arkansas Athletic Department and Learfield IMG College are in their 13th year of a powerful partnership that created Razorback Sports Properties.
-As the multimedia rights-holder, Razorback Sports Properties (RSP) is responsible for the corporate marketing and advertising for all
+The University of Arkansas Athletic Department and Learfield are in their 14th year of a powerful partnership that created Razorback Sports Properties.
+As the multimedia rights-holder, Razorback Sports Properties (RSP) is responsible for the corporate marketing and advertising for all 19 sports.

 Along with corporate branding through the Razorbacks, RSP also creates new programming and publications for Razorback fans.
-They continue to expand the coverage of the Razorback Sports Network.
 This statewide radio network, consisting of 45-plus affiliates, covers all of Arkansas and parts of all six surrounding states.

 The official radio and television shows of Razorback football continue to grow in attendance and viewership.
-The radio show is held weekly at the Catfish Hole and is aired live on the Razorback Sports Network.
+The radio show is held weekly at the Catfish Hole and airs live on the Razorback Sports Network.
 The official television show is aired statewide on Sunday nights and regionally throughout the week during football season.